Mum Note: Yes, yes, tragic backstory. I know it is a trope, but this was one of my first EQ characters, and it very much suited her!

 The next time I saw the lass, she was in her 14th training, running full-tilt at a hill giant, screaming curses in her native tongue, wielding only a frail cracked staff.
 Well, there was no way I was going to let a lovely lass like that suicide -- especially one who'd kissed my bald pate in thanks when I'd given her those gifts on my first meeting with her.
 So, being the mighty wee wizard that I am, I killed the hill giant in his tracks.
 Oh, how quickly her despair turned into pure fury as she turned on me.
 For a moment, skilled elder that I was, I was truly in fear for my life.
 Then the battle-rage left her, and she crumpled in a curvaceous heap at my feet, sobbing about someone being lost to her forever.

 In the intervening years, I've been told that it was the last time anyone ever saw her cry ...

-I told her she was going about the revenge thing all wrong, handed her a glowing wooden crook that I'd been trying to sell just to get out of my inventory, and gave her a few quick lessons, telling her bracingly that a Shaman of Justice could oft wait many years to exact the proper judgement on those deserving of justice.
+I told her she was going about the revenge thing all wrong, handed her a glowing wooden crook that I'd been trying to sell just to make some space, and gave her a few quick lessons, telling her bracingly that a Shaman of Justice could oft wait many years to exact the proper judgement on those deserving of justice.
 Grim determination replaced the look of bleak despair in her eyes at that moment.